School Trips at Bristol Museums

 What we offer on a school trip

-Bristol Museums are a major part of the Bristol Culture service run by Bristol City Council.
+Bristol Museums are part of the Culture & Creative Industries at Bristol City Council.
 The collection of historical sites includes:

 - M Shed

 - Bristol Museum & Art Gallery

 See website for latest learning sessions across all sites: Bristolmuseums.org.uk/learning